programaker/Spotification/README.md

 For the "Release Radar No Singles", you must create the empty playlist yourself on Spotify app and get its ID like you did above.

 Now that you have `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URI`, create a file called ".env" in the root of the project containing this variables (their values will be injected in the application.conf file).
+You can just copy the `dotenv.template` file, rename it and modify it.

 Save `Release Radar ID` and `Release Radar No Singles ID`.
 You'll need them!